 The funeral director will liaise fully with the Parish Council.

-When you buy a grave, what you are actually buying is the Exclusive Right of Burial for a specific period of 99 years.
+When you buy a grave at West Rainton Cemetery, what you are actually buying is the Exclusive Right of Burial for a specific period of 99 years.
 It also entitles the owner to install a memorial in line with Parish Council policy.

 You are not buying the grave freehold; it is more like purchasing a lease.
 No burial may take place in the grave and no memorial may be placed on the grave without the written permission of the grave owner during the period of the Exclusive Rights.